pavithramv-data-analyst/Healthcare-System-Analysis-Project/README.md

 - Identified counties with **highest patient readmission rates** and potential causes.
 - Revealed **cost variances** across similar treatment categories.
 - Highlighted facilities with **exceptional outcomes** despite lower funding.

-*(Replace or expand these points with your actual findings once you finalize insights.)*

 ---